Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 bundesliga

-Matthew Hoppe started and played 72 minutes in Schalke’s 4-0 loss to Bayern Munich on Sunday.
+Matthew Hoppe started and played 80 minutes in Schalke’s 1-1 draw with Werder Bremen on Saturday.

-Josh Sargent came off the bench, scored ONE GOAL, and played 58 minutes in Werder Bremen’s 4-1 win over Hertha Berlin on Saturday.

-Gio Reyna came off the bench and played 19 minutes in Borussia Dortmund’s 4-2 loss to Borussia Monchengladbach on Friday.

-Timmy Chandler dressed but did not play in Eintracht Frankfurt’s 5-1 win over Arminia Bielefeld on Saturday.
+Timmy Chandler dressed but did not play in Eintracht Frankfurt’s 3-1 win over Hertha Berlin on Saturday.

+Joe Scally did not dress in Borussia Monchengladbach’s 1-1 draw with Union Berlin on Saturday.

 2. Bundesliga

-Julian Green started, scored ONE GOAL, and played 71 minutes in Greuther Furth’s 3-3 draw with Fortuna Dusseldorf on Friday.
+Julian Green started, scored ONE GOAL, and played 75 minutes in Greuther Furth’s 3-0 win over Erzgebirge Aue on Friday.

+Alfredo Morales came off the bench and played 29 minutes in Fortuna Dusseldorf’s 2-1 loss to Wurzburger Kickers on Friday.

-Bobby Wood dressed but did not play in Hamburg’s 4-2 win over Eintracht Braunschweig on Saturday.
+Bobby Wood dressed but did not play in Hamburg’s 3-1 win over Paderborn on Saturday.

 3. Liga

-Chris Richards started and played 90 minutes in Bayern Munich II’s 0-0 draw with Turkgucu Munchen on Friday.
+Chris Richards, Taylor Booth and Bayern Munich II’s scheduled match with Dynamo Dresden was postponed on Friday.

-Terrence Boyd started, scored ONE GOAL, and played 90 minutes in Hallescher’s 1-0 win over Magdeburg on Saturday.

 Spain